Precise Statistical Analysis of Classification Accuracies for Adversarial Training: Main results for isotropic features

 Naturally, the separability threshold depends on the mean vector and the adversary's power.
 For instance, intuitively, one expects the separability threshold to decrease as the adversary's power or the length of the mean vector increases.
 We also expect the direction of the mean vector $\frac{\vct{\mu}}{\twonorm{\vct{\mu}}}$ to play a role.
 We capture these effects via the spherical width of a suitable set.
 Recall that the \emph{spherical width} of a set $\mathcal{S}\subset\R^d$ is a measure of its complexity and is defined as

 where $\vct{u}\in\mathcal{S}^{d-1}$ is a vector chosen uniformly at random from the unit sphere.
 In particular, the appropriate set for characterizing the separability threshold takes the form

-where $\eps_0$ is the adversary's scale power per Definition~\ref{ass:asymptotic}(c).
-Our second assumption focuses on ensuring the spherical width converges in our asymptotic regime. \begin{assumption}[Convergence of spherical width] We assume the following limit exists
+where $\eps_0$ is the adversary's scaled power per Assumption~\ref{ass:asymptotic}(c).
+Next assumption focuses on the spherical width convergence in our asymptotic regime. \begin{assumption}[Convergence of spherical width] We assume the following limit exists

 \end{assumption} As it will become clear later on in this section Assumptions~\ref{ass:norm-mu} and \ref{ass:omegas} are trivially satisfied in various settings.
-With these assumptions and definitions in place we are ready to state our result precisely characterizing the separability threshold. \begin{theorem} Consider a data set generated i.i.d.~according to an isotropic Gaussian mixture data model per Section \ref{sec:data} and suppose the mean vector $\vct{\mu}$ obeys Assumptions~\ref{ass:norm-mu} and \ref{ass:omegas}.
+With these assumptions in place we are ready to state our result precisely characterizing the separability threshold. \begin{theorem} Consider a data set generated i.i.d.~according to an isotropic Gaussian mixture data model per Section \ref{sec:data} and suppose the mean vector $\vct{\mu}$ obeys Assumptions \ref{ass:norm-mu} and \ref{ass:omegas}.
 Also define

+where the expectation is taken with respect to $g\sim \normal(0,1)$.
+Then, under the asymptotic setting of Assumption \ref{ass:asymptotic}, for $\delta < \delta_*$ the data are $(\eps,q)$-separable with high probability and for $\delta>\delta_*$, the data are non-separable, with high probability.
+Namely,